-Met Éireann has today issued a ‘Fierce Cold’ weather warning for the whole country with some areas also expected to pounded by wintery breezes and light frost.
+Met Éireann has today issued a ‘Fierce Cold’ weather warning for the whole of the country with some areas also expected to pounded by wintery breezes.
 The initial warning was ‘Fairly Cold’ but this was upgraded to ‘Fierce Cold’ as conditions deteriorated overnight.

-Jamie Colgan of Met Éireann gave us the meteorological explanations and scientific meanings behind the various levels of Irish weather warnings.
+Jamie Colgan from Met Éireann gave us the meteorological explanations and scientific meanings behind the various levels of Irish weather warnings.

 “We’ve been going through all sorts of mad weather lately.” said 45-year-old Galway butcher Derek Connolly.
 “Just yesterday the temperature dropped to 3 degrees and then suddenly without warning it plummeted to 2.
 Absolute carnage!”

 So what’s the forecast for the rest of the week and should we expect the Fierce Cold conditions to get better or worse?